 2. Navigational user intent

-Here, the searcher types a brand name, website name or resource name.
+Here, the google search includes a brand name, website name or resource name.

 This type of search query is usually commercial in that the searcher is looking for something specific that they already know about.